Skip to main content

 var builder = WebApplication.CreateBuilder(args);

-// Register PageSpeed services — reads config from appsettings.json
+// Register PageSpeed services — auto-binds the "PageSpeed" section from

 var app = builder.Build();